giacomelli/giacomelli.github.io/_posts/2016-09-12-jumpstart.md

 ## Conclusion
 I hope you can use jumpstart in your next project bootstrap.
-[Download](https://github.com/giacomelli/jumpstart/releases) and use it and if you want to colaborate, take a look on its [GitHub repository](https://github.com/giacomelli/jumpstart).
+[Download](https://github.com/giacomelli/jumpstart/releases) and use it.

+If you want to colaborate, take a look on its [GitHub repository](https://github.com/giacomelli/jumpstart).